stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 }
 ```

-Memory can be allocated from an existing block if there is one with available memory remaining:
+Memory can be allocated from an existing block with available free memory:

 ```java
 private Optional<DeviceMemory> allocateFromBlock(long size) {